Technology

 Introduction

 The Technology department aims to develop creative problem solvers capable of producing imaginative and functional products.
-The courses available to students to achieve these aims are wide and varied but can be broadly broken down into technology and graphics.
+The courses available to students to achieve these aims are wide and varied but can be broadly broken down into Technology and Graphics.

 Both Graphics and Technology are approached as problem-solving activities rather than just an acquisition of skills.
 All projects are driven by realistic design briefs written by teachers, and at higher levels, the students themselves.
 This enables pupils to produce work within their own areas of personal interest.